rootacc3ss/random-notes/godstack.md

 Before adding anything from next purchases or anything outside of the primary stack, see how this one works for you.

 Piracetam may be a good addition to bromantane, or low dose noopept

+Forgot to buy Glycine.
+This Amazon et al. shipment(s) should include everything from the main stack minus glycine (which sucks but I don't want to drink a massive amount of that anyways right now) and TB4.